 Attingham's Walking Groups

-Coming to Attingham for the first time or looking for a new way to explore the estate?
-Try joining one of our friendly volunteer-led walking groups.
-These groups provide a friendly and relaxed way to discover Attingham’s parkland.
-Whether you’re doing the walk for fitness, wellbeing or simply to get outside, everyone is welcome.
+Coming to Attingham for the first time or looking for a new way to explore the estate, try joining one of our friendly volunteer-led walking groups.
+These groups are designed to accommodate all ages in a friendly and relaxed environment with the aim of helping people to explore Attingham’s outdoors!
+Whether you’re doing the walk for fitness, wellbeing or simply to get outdoors, all are welcome to come along.

-Our walks are all set in Attingham's roaming parkland, with friendly volunteers to guide you along the route.
-Make sure to take time to savour the sights and smells of the park's changing seasons, whether that be along the River Tern or in our diverse rich woodland.
-These walks are a great, sociable way to explore the outdoors and are completely free.
+Our walks are all set in Attingham’s roaming parkland, with friendly volunteers to guide you along the route.
+Make sure to take time to savour the sights and smells of the park’s changing seasons, whether that be along the River Tyne or in our diverse woodland.
+These walks are a great, sociable way to explore the outdoors and are completely free to signup to.

 Please book at the link below: